AJLosey/employee-tracker/README.md

 ### Installation {#installation}

 Download the files from github, and run npm i.
+Enter your sql credentials in the mysql.createConnection function.
+Finally, run the schema.sql file to set up the database this program interacts with.

 ### Usage {#usage}